 Absolutely, provided you have the right tools in place to stay compliant and continuously engage your audience with relevant marketing communications.

-And because GDPR gives consumers more control of their data and how it is used, businesses have to make it easy for consumers to update or rectify inaccurate or incomplete data on them.
+Because GDPR gives consumers more control of their data and how it is used, businesses need to make it easy for consumers to update or rectify inaccurate or incomplete data on them.
 And upon request, show all of the data held on them, and erase their data entirely if that is their wish.
-Having a preference centre where all of this can be maintained and managed by your customers will make it easier for both effective data management and meeting the compliance requirement.
+Having a preference centre where all of this can be maintained and managed by your customers can make this easier for both effective data management and remaining compliant.

 Our platform’s hierarchical preference centre (Trust Centre) permits users to manage communications (in any format) from the organisation, the brand, any products or services, 3rd parties, and importantly personalisation/profiling.
 Consumers have the ability to manage their own data by updating, rectifying, or deleting their information through this self-service feature, removing an unwanted administrative headache from your organisation whilst providing helpful tools for your customers.